We are humbled to be part of Lebanon's most reputable residential projects by supplying kitchens, wood flooring, decking, and ceramics.

 Bahri Gardens I

-Mawad was honored at the Arabian Property Awards for the categories of Kitchen Design for Lebanon with 3 Beirut and Abey Villa and Surface Design for Lebanon with Beirut Terraces.
+Mawad was honored at the Arabian Property Awards for the categories of Kitchen Design for Lebanon with 3 Beirut, Abey Villa, and FR Kitchen and Surface Design for Lebanon with Beirut Terraces.

 State-of-the-art Zeyko kitchen has been designed as much for family fun as for serious cooking.
 Characterised by high functionality, flat surfaces, clean lines and superb finishing, it is the ultimate in contemporary design.
 Using simple white cabinetry and adding texture and warmth with American walnut veneer cabinetry forms a sleek but liveable feel. e small niche of black back painted glass around the oven area then adds a bold statement to the design.
 Larger apartments are also equipped with a central island in the kitchen, while a sliding door allows the area to open to the living and dining areas.
 Mawad also executed wood flooring works of 10,000m² and decking works of 2,000m² at 3 Beirut.